jringenbach/MacGyver/README.md

 Launch
 --------------------------------
-To launch the game, write "python3 main.py" in your terminal after you set your virtual environment under python3.7
+Clone the repository on your computer : https://github.com/jringenbach/MacGyver.git Set your virtual environment under python3.7
+Pip install pygame (in your virtual environment)
+Write "python3 main.py" in your terminal